mvujovich/IA22/README.md

 - Add profile photo functionality and fix profile views accordingly
 - Add sidebar to main home page that opens smoothly
 - Add cancel button while editing profile (switches with saved)
+- Allow users to log out from the side menu and return to initial view

 ### Dependencies:
 - Firebase Auth